The Best Late-Night Restaurants In Miami

-Late-night eating is more the norm than the exception in Miami—most restaurants around here sit fairly empty while the rest of the country is ordering their dinner.
+Late-night eating is more the norm than the exception in Miami—most restaurants sit fairly empty while the rest of the country is ordering their dinner.
 Even if you’re someone who manages to sit down for a meal before 10:30pm, you still might be hungry later—especially if it’s now 2am and you’ve spent the last four hours convincing your friends that the random guy in the VIP section is definitely not Bad Bunny.
-These 14 late-night spots should give you plenty of options - whether you want a very relaxing sit-down meal as a reward for herding everyone out the front door before the driver canceled your ride, or just want a cheeseburger and some sleep.
+These late-night spots should give you plenty of options.

 Open Until 5am

 We’d like to hire David Attenborough to narrate the scene at La Sandwicherie in South Beach at 3:30am on a Saturday night.
 There is no organized ordering system at the sidewalk window, which might make you feel like a hyena fighting over a fresh kill.
 Our advice: stand your ground and make constant eye contact with the staff hustling behind the counter, they’ll get to you quicker than you think.
 The sandwiches—all thick and overflowing with veggies, meat, and whatever else you want them to stuff in there—are worth it.
-The Brickell location (open till 6am on the weekend) is also a tad calmer, in case you don’t feel like having to box people out by the cash register like Charles Barkley.
+They have multiple locations around Miami too, and most are open quite late as well.

 Open 24 Hours

-There are always people at Mary’s—both because the (mostly) Cuban cafe is open 24 hours a day and it pulls double duty as a laundromat.
+There are always people at Mary’s—both because the cafe is open 24 hours a day and it pulls double duty as a laundromat.
 Thankfully, you won’t have to worry about spilling pastelito crumbs on some poor dude’s towels.
 The food portion of Mary’s takes place outside on the sidewalk, where a small crowd is eating one of many sandwiches, which are quite large and usually stuffed with potato sticks.
-The thick pan con bistec will have you extremely ready for bed.
+The thick pan con bistec is a good move, and will leave you extremely ready for bed.

 A lot of people grew up going to Steve’s and now happily return as adults at 2am, even though it’s quite far from the city’s nightlife hubs.
 This dark little spot in North Miami has an old Ms. Pac-Man game in the corner, polaroids of regulars by the register, and years of graffiti covering the little wooden booths.
-The pizza is closer to a New York-style slice (paper plates and all), but has a sweet sauce that tastes like it’s been spiked with sugar.
+The pizza is closer to a New York-style slice (paper plates and all), but has a sweet tomato sauce.
 And the pepperoni is the kind that forms those awesome little oil-collecting cups on the pizza, which is exactly what you want in the middle of the night.